dcpurton/backupreminder/README.md

 A simple application to remind me to run a back up each day.

 It has options to cancel the backup or shutdown once the backup is complete.
-It will also inhibit the screen saver to avoid suspending during the backup.

 ## Usage

-If you want to modify this for your own use, you'll likely want to change the backup command (I use `duply`) as well as the commands to suspend and resume the screen saver (I use `xset`).
-You'll also want to call it each day from a cron job.
+If you want to modify this for your own use, you'll likely want to change the backup command (I use `duply`) and call it each day from a cron job.

 ## Licence

-Copyright 2019 David Purton
+Copyright © 2019 David Purton

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by